microsoftgraph/microsoft-graph-docs-contrib/includes/data-connect-quickstart-03.md

 1. On the sidebar navigation for the application, select **Owners**.

+1. Please ensure your account meets the following requirements to be an owner for the application:
+    - Be a valid user account within the tenant.
+    - You must have a valid and working E5 subscription/license.
+    - You need to have an Exchange Online assigned (must have a mailbox).

 1. Verify that your account is listed as an owner for the application.
 If it isn't listed as an owner, add it.

     ![A screenshot showing a user verifying that their account is set as owner for the application registration in the Azure portal.](../concepts/images/data-connect-aad-app-owners-new.png)